About

 February 10, 2026

 Federal trademark rights in the United States are rooted in use in commerce, but registration is what makes those rights enforceable on a national scale.
-And registration priority is determined by filing date.
-Two businesses can both have legitimate, good-faith claims to the same mark.
-When a conflict arises between them, the one with the earlier filing date has a major advantage, regardless of which one was actually using the mark first in every market across the country.
+Registration priority is determined by filing date.
+Two businesses can both have legitimate, good-faith claims to the same mark, and when a conflict arises between them, the one with the earlier filing date holds a significant practical advantage, regardless of which one was using the mark first in every market across the country.

-Establishing prior use requires evidence: invoices, advertising materials, dated photographs, shipping records, social media posts with timestamps.
-Assembling that evidence, and persuading the USPTO or a court to credit it, takes time, money, and legal skill.
-The alternative, rebranding after years of building goodwill under a name, is often even more costly.
-Neither outcome is acceptable when both could have been avoided by filing earlier.
+Establishing prior use requires evidence.
+Invoices, advertising materials, dated photographs, shipping records, and social media posts with timestamps all become relevant.
+Assembling that evidence and persuading the USPTO or a court to credit it takes time, money, and effort.
+The alternative, rebranding after years of building goodwill under a name, is also unpleasant.
+Both outcomes are avoidable by filing earlier.

-One of the most practical features of the U.S. trademark system is the intent-to-use (ITU) application.
-A business that has not yet launched under a mark can file an ITU application if it has a genuine, good-faith intention to use the mark in commerce.
+A business that has not yet launched under a mark can file an intent-to-use (ITU) application if it has a genuine, good-faith intention to use the mark in commerce.
 The filing date of an ITU application becomes the applicant's priority date, even though the mark has not yet been used commercially.
 When the business later begins using the mark and files the required Statement of Use, the registration relates back to the original filing date.

-This means a business can lock in a priority date during the development or pre-launch phase of a brand, before it starts investing in packaging, marketing, storefronts, or anything else built around that brand identity.
-The window to file a Statement of Use after receiving a Notice of Allowance is initially six months, extendable in six-month increments for up to three years upon request and payment of the required fee.
+This means a business can lock in a priority date during the development or pre-launch phase of a brand, before investing in packaging, marketing, storefronts, or anything else built around that identity.
+The window to file a Statement of Use after receiving a Notice of Allowance is initially six months, extendable in six-month increments for up to three years.
 That flexibility gives a business meaningful runway to launch while protecting its filing date.

-Beyond the priority question, delay creates a practical problem with enforcement.
-A trademark that has been registered for five years and has been continuously used in commerce becomes incontestable, meaning challenges to its validity on certain grounds are cut off.
+Beyond the priority question, delay creates a practical enforcement problem.
+A trademark that has been registered for five years and continuously used in commerce becomes incontestable, meaning challenges to its validity on certain grounds are cut off.
 Incontestability does not eliminate all challenges, but it substantially strengthens the registrant's position in a dispute.
 A business that waits years before filing forfeits years of progress toward that status.

-There is also the straightforward issue of bad actors.
-Trademark squatters monitor business activity, identify brands with commercial traction that lack federal registrations, and file applications to capture those marks before the legitimate owner does.
+There is also the issue of trademark squatters.
+They monitor business activity, identify brands with commercial traction that lack federal registrations, and file applications to capture those marks before the legitimate owner does.
 They then demand payment in exchange for abandoning the application or assigning the registration.
-This practice is particularly common in the context of businesses with growing social media followings, crowdfunding campaigns, or press coverage that signals commercial momentum without a corresponding trademark filing.
+This is particularly common for businesses with growing social media followings, crowdfunding campaigns, or press coverage that signals commercial momentum without a corresponding trademark filing.

 When to File

-The practical answer is: as early as you have a mark you intend to use and sufficient confidence that you are going to proceed with it.
-For a business already operating commercially, that point has already passed.
-For a pre-launch business, an ITU filing at the point when the brand identity is settled is the right timing.
-Filing before launch does not guarantee registration, but it establishes priority and gives you the opportunity to identify and address potential conflicts before you have invested heavily in a brand that may not be available to you.
+File as early as you have a mark you intend to use and reasonable confidence that you will proceed with it.
+For a business already operating commercially, that point has passed.
+For a pre-launch business, an ITU filing when the brand identity is settled is the right timing.
+Filing before launch does not guarantee registration, but it establishes priority and creates an opportunity to identify and address potential conflicts before significant investment has been made in a brand that may not be available.

-A clearance search before filing is the most reliable way to identify conflicts early.
+A clearance search before filing is the most reliable way to surface conflicts early.
 A trademark registration then converts that clearance into enforceable nationwide rights.

-To talk through the timing and process for your specific situation, schedule a free consultation.
+To discuss timing and next steps for your situation, schedule a free consultation with Five Dogs Law.

 Let's Speak.